 Also, consider your customer base’s needs.
 This includes understanding what they want, their preferred modes of communication, and what information/product they are interested in.

-For example, if you’re targeting people who want to start a business, then you know they’re likely to search for a specific LLC, how Limited Liability Companies compare to other corporations, how to register an LLC, and so on.
+If you’re targeting people who want to start a business, then you know they’re likely to search for a specific LLC, how Limited Liability Companies compare to other corporations, how to register an LLC, and so on.
 With this information, you’ll know what content you need to create to build customer relationships with this audience.

 Similarly, brands like Beardbrand allow customers to customize their product bundles.
 That helps the brand understand consumer needs, which helps develop a more accurate CRM strategy.